addzey/addzey.dev/content/rhcsa.md

 Find the text "adam" in /etc/shadow but case-insensitive: `grep -i Adam /etc/shadow`

 ### Access remote systems using SSH
-Create a public/private key pair for current user: `ssh-keygen`
-Note: The public key can be shared
-Note: The private key must not be shared and must be stored securely
 Connect to a remote system using SSH: `ssh username@10.0.0.1`
 Things to keep in mind: `~/.ssh/known_hosts` which is a record of public keys for hosts you have connected to previously